 Sports Premium Funding

 In order to support the delivery of PE and sport in primary schools, Government continue to provide the ‘Sports Premium’ funding allocated directly to primary schools across England.
 During academic year 2018/19 this funding was increased in order to support the obesity strategy and ensure that all pupils receive 60mins physical activity each day.
 Funding will be allocated through a lump sum for each school and a per-pupil top-up mechanism.
 The formula will reference the number of primary-aged pupils (i.e. children between the ages of 5 and 11).
-All schools with seventeen or more primary-aged pupils will receive a lump sum of £17,790 plus a premium of £5 per pupil.
+For the year 2023 to 2024, the amounts payable will be: schools with 16 or fewer eligible pupils will receive £1,000 per pupil. schools with 17 or more eligible pupils will receive £16,000 and an additional payment of £10 per pupil.

 At St. Norbert’s we believe that the Premium sports funding should help the school develop sustainable links with sports and health clubs/agencies.
 This is why we are looking at developing links with local sports clubs to sign post exit routes for children of all ages and abilities to access sports both in and out of school hours and to have ‘taster’ days for the pupils to try new sports.
 We are endeavouring to provide high quality continued professional development training opportunities to up skill our staff and ensure that we raise standards of teaching and learning.
 We are also looking to use the funding to help raise the pupil’s and parent’s healthy lifestyles.